-

 Step 5: Water the Plant

-After transplanting, it’s necessary to water the plant thoroughly to help it quickly settle into its new environment.
-Water until the soil is moist.
-As a rule of thumb, water until the water begins to drain out of the bottom of the container.
+After transplanting, the plant must be watered thoroughly to help it settle into its new environment quickly.
+Water until the soil is moist or, as a rule of thumb, until the water begins to drain out of the bottom of the container.

 Step 6: Provide Proper Care